Overview of the United Arab Emirates Legal System

 4.2.1.
 UAE Economy and Business

-The region attracts substantial foreign investment in a variety of areas, including defense, infrastructure, real estate, transportation, oil & gas, health and education.
-Investors need to understand or at least be receptive to the region's language, culture and legal system and the particular style that needs to be followed in commercial agreements and negotiations.
+The region attracts substantial foreign investment in a variety of areas, including defense, infrastructure, real estate, transportation, oil & gas, health, and education.
+Investors need to understand or at least be receptive to the region’s language, culture, and legal system and the style that needs to be followed in commercial agreements and negotiations.

-The region is currently witnessing numerous incorporations, joint ventures, mergers & acquisitions and cross-border transactions.
-A lawyer's day-to-day professional life encompasses a variety of issues including - advising on the most suitable investment structures; ensuring legal and regulatory compliance; drafting and vetting of complex agreements and documents; due diligences and negotiations with counterparties.
+The region is currently witnessing numerous incorporations, joint ventures, mergers and acquisitions, and cross-border transactions.
+A lawyer’s day-to-day professional life encompasses a variety of issues including — advising on the most suitable investment structures; ensuring legal and regulatory compliance; drafting and vetting complex agreements and documents; due diligence and negotiations with counterparties.

-Also, in recent years we have witnessed a phenomenal growth in dispute resolution through arbitration.
-The presence of world class arbitration centers like the Dubai International Arbitration Centre, the Abu Dhabi Commercial Conciliation and Arbitration Centre and the London Court of International Arbitration at DIFC are each providing valuable dispute resolution services.
+Also, in recent years we have witnessed phenomenal growth in dispute resolution through arbitration.
+The presence of world-class arbitration centers like the Dubai International Arbitration Centre, the Abu Dhabi Commercial Conciliation and Arbitration Centre, and the London Court of International Arbitration at DIFC are each providing valuable dispute resolution services.

 The Central Bank tightened its supervision and monitoring program over the banks following a series of banking scandals and difficulties with non-performing loans in the 1980s and early 1990s.
 It also set a new risk-weighted minimum capital-asset ratio of Basel recommended minimum.

 A new anti-money laundering law in May 2002 gave the Central Bank the power to freeze any suspected accounts for seven days without prior legal permission.
 The banks were required to provide all details of their clients and internal and external transactions on request and to report on any suspected deal.
 The Central Bank has already frozen or blacklisted nearly 30 bank accounts on these grounds and uncovered several money-laundering operations inside the UAE.
-Laws were passed in 2004 and update against financing terrorism and for addressing money laundering issues in the UAE’s financial free zones.
+Laws were passed in 2004 and updated against financing terrorism and addressing money laundering issues in the UAE’s financial-free zones.

 Privatization: The federal government has encouraged diversification and privatization of the economy.
 Dubai has taken the lead in encouraging foreign investment, in efforts to become a leading hub of international commerce, while Abu Dhabi, which accounts for many percent of the oil production, is spearheading the privatization of utilities and seeking foreign investment in some sectors of the economy, particularly the power industry, to bring in modern technology and management techniques and reduce costs.

 The most ambitious privatization plans concern water desalination and producing and distributing electricity.
-The companies are to be created in Abu Dhabi to manage the different aspects of producing, operating, scheduling, dispatching and distributing of water and electricity.
-Other issues include the elimination of government subsidies of water and electricity as well as a plan to trim some strong staff in the industry in order to lower costs and increase profitability.
+The companies are to be created in Abu Dhabi to manage the different aspects of producing, operating, scheduling, dispatching, and distributing water and electricity.
+Other issues include the elimination of government subsidies for water and electricity as well as a plan to trim some strong staff in the industry to lower costs and increase profitability.

 Stock Exchange: The Emirates Securities and Commodities Authority (ESCA), established in 2000, is the regulatory and licensing body responsible for the market integrity and transparency of the Abu Dhabi Securities Market and Dubai Financial Market, which commenced operations in June of that year.
 The Dubai International Financial Center in turned opened global operations in September 2004, and efforts are continuing, with advice from the IMF, to develop a comprehensive regulatory framework for these emerging capital markets.
 There are plans to establish a Securities Exchange Markets Board to monitor the market.
 Listed companies are obliged in the interests of transparency to issue quarterly financial statements.

-In 2006, thirty-eight companies were listed for trade on the ADSM and thirty-four on the DFM.
-Market capitalization in the ADSM and the DFM reached 60% of GDP at the end of 2004 and was second regionally only to Saudi Arabia, although the turnover ratio remained below 4 per cent of the value of traded stocks.
-The Central Bank is keen to promote the development of a bond market, as a means to improve liquidity, and allow companies to raise medium-and long-term finance.
+In 2006, 38 companies were listed for trade on the ADSM and 34 on the DFM.
+Market capitalization in the ADSM and the DFM reached 60% of GDP at the end of 2004 and was second regionally only to Saudi Arabia, although the turnover ratio remained below 4 percent of the value of traded stocks.
+The Central Bank is keen to promote the development of a bond market, as a means to improve liquidity, and allow companies to raise medium- and long-term finance.

-The Dubai International Financial Center (DIFC) is intended to become a regional financial center on par with New York, London, Tokyo and Hong Kong.
-The DIFC possesses its own legal structure and financial regulations, drawn up on the basis of international best practices.
-The DIFC operates in dollars, and contains its own regulatory body, the Dubai Financial Services Authority, and its own exchange market, the Dubai Regional Exchange (DRX).
+The Dubai International Financial Center (DIFC) is intended to become a regional financial center on par with New York, London, Tokyo, and Hong Kong.
+The DIFC possesses its own legal structure and financial regulations, drawn up based on international best practices.
+The DIFC operates in dollars and contains its own regulatory body, the Dubai Financial Services Authority, and its exchange market, the Dubai Regional Exchange (DRX).
 The regulatory structure for the center was published in December 2003.

 International Transparency Standards: The United Arab Emirates permits publication online of the IMF’s annual Staff Report on Article IV Consultations and joined the IMF’s General Data Dissemination System on July 31, 2008.
 The Emirates have also engaged with the IMF and World Bank in publishing Reports on the Observance of Standards and Codes (ROSC) for banking supervision and payment and settlement.